 We see three words of superimposed character traits: fierce, beautiful, loving.
 How do these coexist?
 They are part of a “raging storm within.”
 The power from rage is as fascinating and amazing as the captivating natural force of hurricane destruction.

 The next scene is of swimming pools with curly dark-haired women facing away gazing.
-Water do they gaze at and long for?
+Where do they gaze at and long for?
 They are in swimming pools with beautiful views of the powerful ocean.
 Here water represents latent sexual feelings.
 We see the containment of the safe pool while yearning for the potential-danger of liberating oceanic deep waters.

 The pool is big, glittering, and fun.
 Goodness and Godness.
 Procreative power.
 A godly bonding power.
 Celestial not telestial.
 Glittering.